-Earlier this month I wrote about my own commitment to avoid shopping at big-box stores for the month of April in honor of Earth Day and in a couple of weeks, I look forward to sharing what I have been learning.
+Earlier this month I wrote about my own commitment to for the month of April in honor of Earth Day and in a couple of weeks, I look forward to sharing what I have been learning.

 Where ever you are on the green and simple spectrum, there are dozens of ways to get involved, for a day or for a lifetime.
 It all starts with one action.
 If you do nothing else, take one small action and then another and another.
 Over time, each small action adds up to create shifts in behavior and spawn the development of new patterns that can have a more positive planetary impact.

 Don't know where to start?
 Here are a few local events in which you can partake to get the ball rolling:

 - Clear the Clutter the Green Way: